The fourth working draft of a code in the novel.

 Is Leon okay?

 Unfortunately, I have no way to answer this without spoilers.
 For readers who have finished Birthmarked, I’ve written a short story, “Tortured” that may answer some questions.
-That will be available for free on e-readers December 6, 2011, and I’ll post more information about how to access it when I know.
+It is available free on Kindle and Nook, and for those without e-readers, the entire text is featured on Tor.com.

 Where did you get the idea for Birthmarked?